nvim-lua/diagnostic-nvim/README.md

 - Use `PrevDiagnostic` and `NextDiagnostic` to jump to the previous and next diagnostic under your cursor.
+- `PrevDiagnosticCycle` and `NextDiagnosticCycle` not only jump to the previous and next diagnostic but also cycle through the diagnostic if you're at the first or last diagnostic.
 - `OpenDiagnostic` will open a location list and jump back to previous window.

 ## Options